 "I won 161 games and lost only 32 but most people do not even know of me.
 I took my baseball seriously.
 Doing the job and being the best pitcher I could be was my aim.
 I'm taking nothing away from Satch, he produced and could clown around and get away with it.
 Being in the shadow of Paige really hurt me but there was nothing I could do about it.
 My personality was opposite of that of Satch.
 I never did crawl out from under his shadow."

 Galveston, Texas, known for some horrific hurricanes, was a port of entry for newly arriving immigrants.
-Nearby in the town of Giddings, a small German settlement, Hilton Smith was born on February 27, 1912, to Mattie and John Smith.
+About 150 miles away in the town of Giddings, a small German settlement, Hilton Smith was born on February 27, 1907, to Mattie and John Smith.
 A teacher, Hilton's father regarded education highly and sent Hilton to Prairie View A&M while encouraging him to play baseball.
 Hilton stayed there for two years and pitched on the baseball team.
 His father encouraged him to pursue a baseball career.
 The Depression was in full swing when Smith entered professional baseball, and he was happy to have a job playing baseball.

 Smith joined the Austin Black Senators in 1931.
 The Austin team was considered a farm team for the Negro leagues.
 He was noticed when he pitched the Black Senators team to a 4-3 victory over the Chicago American Giants.
 In 1932 Smith took his talent to the Southern Negro League, where he pitched for the Monroe (Louisiana) Monarchs until 1935.

 Smith took time out from pitching long enough in 1934 to marry Louise Humphrey.
 The couple had two sons, Hilton and DeMorris.